 Photo by Yubico.

-In our previous introduction to PGP, we discussed what public and private key encryption are, and how to create a PGP key pair using Mailvelope, a web browser extension available for Chrome and Firefox.
-While this process is the easiest and most accessible way to get started using PGP, there are potential risks around depending on a web browser’s ability to securely store your keys—not to mention the security of the computer and its operating system.
+In our introduction to PGP, we discussed what public and private key encryption are, and how to create a PGP key pair using Mailvelope, a web browser extension available for Chrome and Firefox.
+While using Mailvelope is the easiest and most accessible way to get started using PGP, there are potential risks when depending on a web browser’s ability to securely store your keys — not to mention with the security of the computer and its operating system.

-PGP supports “smartcard” hardware, which allows you to decrypt and sign files and emails using the tiny chip encased in a supported smartcard device, without ever having to share the private key with the computer it’s connected to.
-Unlike using a file for a private key on your computer, smartcards are designed to protect their contents in ways that computers can’t.
-While general-purpose computers are designed to allow an ever-increasing combination of things to happen in their hardware, smartcards are typically designed to only allow a strict set of functions to run in only specific secure circumstances.
-This massively reduces the possibility of your private key falling into the wrong hands—however, the messages you’re decrypting are still being displayed on your computer.
-Keeping your computer's operating system and app updates up to date will help protect it from malware that could try to read your emails and files once they’re decrypted.
+As a more secure alternative, PGP supports “smart card” hardware, which allows you to decrypt and sign files and emails using the tiny chip encased in a supported smart card device without ever having to share the private key with the computer it’s connected to.
+Unlike a file for a private key on your computer, smart cards are designed to protect their contents in ways that computers can’t.
+While general-purpose computers are designed to allow an ever-increasing combination of things to happen in their hardware, smart cards are typically designed to only allow a strict set of functions to run in specific secure circumstances.
+This massively reduces the possibility that your private key will fall into the wrong hands, although the messages you’re decrypting are still being displayed on your computer.
+So keep your OS and app updates up to speed to help protect them from malware that could try to read your emails and files once they’re decrypted.

 Malware presents a similar technology risk but with different adversaries.
-Whereas a backup cloud service might create the vulnerability of lawful access to your files, malware presents the risk of unlawful access to your files.
+Whereas an unencrypted backup cloud service might create the vulnerability of lawful access to your files, malware presents the risk of unlawful access to your files.

-Malware can find its way into your computer through a few different avenues, including unsolicited email attachments, USB drives of mysterious origin, or installing sketchy downloads.
-Modern Windows PCs and Macs, however, have built-in defenses against the ability for malware to take hold.
-Every now and then, however, those security mechanisms are found to have vulnerabilities and can be breached.
+Malware can find its way into your computer through a few different avenues, including unsolicited email attachments, USB drives of mysterious origin, or sketchy downloads.
+Modern Windows and Mac devices, however, have built-in defenses against the ability for malware to take hold.
+Every now and then, though, those security mechanisms are found to have vulnerabilities and can be breached.
 Run your software updates as often as you can.

-In theory, a computer that only exists offline and never connects to the internet, an “air gap,” would offer the most complete possible protection against these risks, but creating an air gap is beyond the scope of this guide.
+In theory, an “air gap” computer that only exists offline and never connects to the internet would offer the most complete possible protection against these risks, but creating an air gap is beyond the scope of this guide.

 File syncing software such as iCloud or OneDrive, among others, are designed to copy the files you have on your computer into their cloud service, thus giving them the technical ability to access those files.
 If you use any cloud file sync or backup services, turn them off before going through this guide:

-Windows OneDrive users: Windows 10 does not, by default, sync the Application Data folder that your key pair resides in, with OneDrive.
-To make sure of this: Click on the blue or white OneDrive cloud icon in the Windows notification area, navigate to More > Settings > Backup > Manage Backup.
-Only the "Desktop," "Pictures" and "Documents" folder and any folders you’ve previously added to OneDrive should appear.
+• Windows 10 does not, by default, sync OneDrive with the Application Data folder that your keypair resides in.
+To make sure of this, click on the blue or white OneDrive cloud icon in the Windows notification area and navigate to More > Settings > Backup > Manage Backup.
+Only the Desktop, Pictures, and Documents folders, and any folders you’ve previously added to OneDrive should appear.

-There may be other file sync and backup services beyond OneDrive or iCloud to turn off sync for.
+There may be other file sync and backup services to turn off sync for, beyond OneDrive or iCloud.
 Take note of any you may have running on your computer and check their documentation to learn how to turn off or pause them.

-There are several manufacturers producing smartcard devices of every shape, and most don’t even look like cards at all!
-This guide uses Yubico's YubiKey 4 and was also tested with Nitrokey’s Nitrokey Pro but the same steps will be similar across other smartcard devices which support PGP.
-PGP in this case, will come in the form of Gnu Privacy Guard (GPG), a free, open source implementation of PGP available for Mac, Windows and Linux.
-In addition to a smartcard device, you’ll also need to download and install this software:
+There are several manufacturers producing smart card devices of every shape, and most don’t even look like cards at all!
+This guide uses Yubico's YubiKey 4 and was also tested with Nitrokey’s Nitrokey Pro, but the same steps will be similar across other smart card devices that support PGP.
+PGP, in this case, will come in the form of Gnu Privacy Guard, or GPG, a free, open source implementation of PGP available for Mac, Windows, and Linux.
+In addition to a smart card device, you’ll also need to download and install this software:

 Windows users: